Transistor4aCPU/gpu-passthrough-tools/README.md

 # gpu-passthrough-tools
-Some scripts to automatically configure gpu passthrough in less then 5 minutes on Debian/Ubuntu based linux distributions.
+A program that automatically configures gpu passthrough in less then 5 minutes on Debian/Ubuntu based linux distributions.
-After following the following steps your GPU should be isolated and ready for GPU passthrough.
+###
+## Installation
-The installation guide is in the wiki https://github.com/Transistor4aCPU/gpu-passthrough-tools/wiki/Debian-package-installation
+Follow the installation guide in the wiki https://github.com/Transistor4aCPU/gpu-passthrough-tools/wiki/Debian-package-installation
-After the installation you can use the gptools.
+###
+## Configure gpu passthrough
 ```
 # Start automatic configuration
 sudo gptools -a